 Faculty Highlight: Professor Alexandra Carter

-Alexandra Carter, a former associate attorney with Cravath, Swaine & Moore LLP and a mediator, is an associate clinical professor, teaching the Law School's Mediation Clinic with Professor Carol B. Liebman.
+Alexandra Carter, a former associate attorney with Cravath, Swaine & Moore LLP and a mediator, is Director of the Clinical Program at Columbia.
+She teaches the Law School's Mediation Clinic with Professor Carol B. Liebman.
 Professor Carter, who won the Jane Marks Murphy Prize for clinical advocacy while a student at Columbia Law School, has become a strong advocate of mediation as a valuable tool for many kinds of legal challenges.

 To read Professor Carter’s full biography and to find her contact information, visit the Faculty Contacts page.